Getting Winter Ready – Tips for Outdoor Activity

 LINC Tutor Wexford

 Edel graduated in 2007 with a BA (Honours) in Early Childhood Studies, over the next seven years she worked in a variety of private and community Early Years settings in Dublin and Wexford.
-During this time she progressed from Early Years Practitioner to Community Childcare Manager before beginning her adult education career in 2014.
+During this time, she progressed from Early Years Practitioner to Community Childcare Manager before beginning her adult education career in 2014.
 Supporting students working towards QQI Level 5 and 6 Awards in Early Childhood Care and Education through online learning.
 Edel is committed to continual professional development, regularly attending workshops and seminars; in recent years she achieved a Level 6 Special Purpose Certificate in Training and Development, a Certificate in Meeting the Challenge of Challenging Behaviour Special Purpose Award Level 8, and a Postgraduate Certificate in Special and Additional Learning Needs.
-She is currently persuing a postgraduate MA in Mentoring, Management and Leadership in the Early Years.
+She is currently pursuing a postgraduate MA in Mentoring, Management and Leadership in the Early Years.

 Shaping the Future of Early Childhood Education - Updating Aistear Phase 2 In this edition on the LINC Blog, the National Council for Curriculum and Assessment (NCCA) Early Childhood Team discuss Phase 2 of Updating Aistear, the Early Childhood Curriculum...

 The Sky is the Limit, Turning I "can't" into I "can".
 In this issue of the LINC Blog, Brenda Jordan from Little People Playgroup in Castleknock shares one of her learning experiences from the LINC Programme and the difference it made one little boy’s...